Reduce Echo in Worship Facilities

-The folks at Tuckahoe Presbyterian were thrilled with their Alphasorb® panels and the results of their acoustical treatment.
-A dinner was held in the fellowship hall the next evening and we were told that the difference in the room was very noticeable.
-Many even said the room looked better with the panels than it did without!
-What do you think?
+These were the exact issues that members of Tuckahoe Presbyterian Church were dealing with in their fellowship hall.
+The room was intended for banquets, meetings, and other church activities.
+Frequently, the echo made it too loud to be comfortable for the congregation.
+The folks at Tuckahoe Presbyterian were thrilled with their AlphaSorb® Fabric Wrapped Acoustic Ceiling Clouds and the results of their acoustic wall panels.
+A dinner was held in the fellowship hall the next evening.
+The difference in the room was noticeable immediately.
+In fact, many even said the room looked better with the panels than it did before!